antonielgomes/dpMDNM/README.md

 dpMD is composed of three stages:
 <p align="center"><img src="https://github.com/antonielgomes/dpMD/blob/main/dpMD.png" width="1000"/></p>

-### Why using pdMD?
+### Why using dpMD?
-The imposed positional restraints along uniformly combined NM vectors allow extensive conformational sampling of proteins, outperforming the powerful enhanced-sampling method developed by our team called [MDeNM](https://doi.org/10.1021/acs.jctc.5b00003).
-Therefore, dpMD is a promising alternative for conducting protein conformational sampling, including:
+The imposed positional restraints along uniformly combined NM vectors allows extensive conformational sampling of proteins, outperforming the powerful enhanced-sampling method developed by our team called [MDeNM](https://doi.org/10.1021/acs.jctc.5b00003).
+Therefore, dpMD is a promising alternative for conducting protein conformational sampling, providing valuable contributions in the field, such as:
 - Rational protein conformational sampling.
 - Systematic exploration of the NM space.
-- Broad coverage of experimental structures.
+- Coverage of experimental structures.
 - Identification of enegertically favorable regions in the conformational space.
 - Insights into dynamical and functional aspects of proteins.